nxskok/pasias/docs/22-thingy.md

 A one-liner, kinda.
-The thing after the squiggle is called an "anonymous function"; it is what is done for each of the first thing, and where you want the thing you're varying to go, you put a dot (the notation is like the dot meaning
-"whatever came out of the previous step").
+Remember that `kmeans` expects a single number of clusters, a value like 5, rather than a collection of possible numbers of clusters in a vector, so to do each of them, we need to work rowwise (and do one row at a time).

-The advantage to this is that it looks exactly like the `kmeans` that you would write, except for the number of clusters that is replaced by a dot.
+The advantage to this is that it looks exactly like the `kmeans` that you would write.

-All right then, how would I expect *you* to do this?
+All right then, what is a better way to do this?
 First write a function to take a number of clusters and a data frame and return the total within-cluster sum of squares: